microsoft/ODBC-Specification/ODBC 4.0.md

 The application can set fields in the ARD directly or through SQLBindCol, but only for the current column.
 Any changes to the descriptor record persistent for future uses of that descriptor.

-Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, and either adjust bindings as necessary or call SQLGetData or SQLGetHandle, as appropriate for the type of the column.
+Upon receiving `SQL_METADATA_CHANGED`, the application can call SQLNextColumn to determine the index of the column that has changed, get the current information for that column, adjust bindings for the subsequent fetches of the current column only, and can call SQLGetData or SQLGetHandle, as appropriate for the type of the column.

-The application then calls SQLNextColumn to continue fetching values.
-If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.
-The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.
+The application then calls SQLNextColumn to continue fetching values for any remaining columns in the row.
+The application must not assume any bindings or diagnostic information associated with the fetch have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

 Clients can bind parameters using `SQL_VARIANT_TYPE`.
 Input parameters that are bound with a type of `SQL_VARIANT_TYPE` MUST be bound as data-at-exec parameters.
 When executing a statement that contains data-at-exec parameters, the driver returns `SQL_NEED_DATA`.
 The application calls SQLParamData to find out which column the driver is requesting, makes sure the IPD reflects the actual data type for that parameter instance, and then calls SQLPutData for that parameter.